If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 A DSCR loan is the perfect choice for foreign nationals looking to purchase income-generating investment properties.
 Instead of evaluating the borrower’s personal income, lenders assess whether the property’s rental income is sufficient to cover the mortgage payments.

-These loans are ideal for buyers with little to no credit history in the US and are available to both domestic and international investors.
+These loans are ideal for buyers with little to no credit history in the US and are available to domestic and international investors.
 With a DSCR loan, you can generate positive cash flow, benefit from property appreciation, finance multiple properties, and even perform cash-out refinancing on existing investments.

 Requirements for Foreign Nationals: